osmlab/appledata/README.md

 **What unit is the data measured in?**

 The building height information is measured in meters.
 Please refer to [OSM height measurements](https://wiki.openstreetmap.org/wiki/Map_Features/Units) for additional detail.
+The shapefiles are in [EPSG:4326, WGS 84](http://spatialreference.org/ref/epsg/wgs-84/).